rabowskyb/amazon-sagemaker-workshop/README.md

 ![Create IAM role](/images/Picture3.png)

-7. You will be taken back to the Create Notebook instance page, click Create notebook instance.
+7. You will be taken back to the Create Notebook instance page, click 'Create notebook instance'.

 #### Accessing the Notebook Instance